Yom Kippur War

 The first concrete result of this was the initial military disengagement agreement, signed by Israel and Egypt on January 18, 1974.

-The agreement commonly known as Sinai I had the official name of Sinai Separation of Forces Agreement.
+The agreement is commonly known as Sinai I had the official name of Sinai Separation of Forces Agreement.

-Under its terms, Israel agreed to pull back on the length of the whole front to create security zones for Egypt, UN and Israel, each roughly ten kilometers wide.
+Under its terms, Israel agreed to pull back on the length of the whole front to create security zones for Egypt, UN, and Israel, each roughly ten kilometers wide.

 Thus Israel gave up its advances reaching beyond the Suez canal, but it still held nearly all of Sinai.